-It is imperative that you provide us with home and business telephone numbers and notify us of any changes in these numbers.
+It is imperative that you provide us with home and business telephone numbers and notify us of any changes to these numbers.
 It is important that we have at least one emergency number of a person in our geographical area to contact in case you cannot be reached.

 Injuries: Minor cuts, scrapes, or bruises will be treated in the clinic.
 Other more serious injuries will be reported to the parents.